Xiaojun0101/COEN-280-Database/README.md

 Check the “Have permission?” box to show you have the permission or you are the chairperson. if you don't check the box, the insertion will not work.

-5, all php files start with controller or control are the connection file between the html and DatabaseAdaptor.
+All php files start with controller or control are the connection file between the html and DatabaseAdaptor.
 All sql statements are stored within the DatabaseAdaptor.php

 ## Authors

 Author: Jun Jiang, Email: jjiang2@scu.edu

 Author: Xingyi Yan, Email: xyan@scu.edu

 ## Acknowledgments